AlirezaRa94/chat_app/README.md

-# React
+# Chat Application
-This is a simple chat application.
+This is a simple user interface for a chat application using React.